Lipodox 50 Side Effects

 Generic Name: doxorubicin liposomal

-Note: This page contains information about the side effects of doxorubicin liposomal.
-Some of the dosage forms included on this document may not apply to the brand name Lipodox 50.
+Note: This document contains side effect information about doxorubicin liposomal.
+Some of the dosage forms listed on this page may not apply to the brand name Lipodox 50.

 For the Consumer

 Applies to doxorubicin liposomal: intravenous solution

 Along with its needed effects, doxorubicin liposomal (the active ingredient contained in Lipodox 50) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking doxorubicin liposomal:More common

 - Black, tarry stools

 - blistering, peeling, redness, or swelling of the palms of the hands or bottoms of the feet

 - cough or hoarseness